snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 * extra paper towels, sponges, trash bags

 *That's a long list!* Space planning and optimization takes real effort, but the payoff is totally worth it for improving the efficiency of everyday life.

-Here's how our closet looks now:
+Here's how our closet looks now! :heart_eyes:

 ![Closet](../assets/img/frontcloset01.jpg){: .mx-auto.d-block :}
-*WOOO we checked off ALL of our requirements (so far)!*

 ## The Details

+I hung the broom, dustpan, and Swiffer (used primarily to fish toy cars out from under couches) and a plastic bag dispenser directly on the back of the closet door.

 ![Closet](../assets/img/frontcloset06.jpg){: .mx-auto.d-block :}

-*I hung the broom, dustpan, and Swiffer (used primarily to fish toy cars out from under couches) and a plastic bag dispenser directly on the back of the closet door.*
+I also installed two [rows of hooks](https://www.amazon.com/gp/product/B08TLX2Y75/).
+The bottom row is low enough for the kids to access.
+These hooks fold back to save space and avoid clobbering your back when you're facing the other way.

 ![Closet](../assets/img/frontcloset05.jpg){: .mx-auto.d-block :}

-*Installed two [rows of hooks](https://www.amazon.com/gp/product/B08TLX2Y75/) so that kids can reach the bottom level.
-These hooks fold back to save space and don't clobber your back when you're facing the other way.
-The stepstool is also accessible to our toddler and the folding chairs accessible for the grown-ups.*
+The stepstool is also accessible to our toddler and the folding chairs accessible for the grown-ups.

-![Closet](../assets/img/frontcloset04.jpg){: .mx-auto.d-block :}

 **Bulk food storage** was essential during the pandemic when the grocery options were buy (1) a restaurant-supply quantity or (2) nothing.
-These days, we're using the bins for storing all sorts of dried goods, and they're great!
+These days, we're using these large food-safe bins (see below) for storing all sorts of dried goods, and they're great!
 I cut some [transparencies](https://www.amazon.com/dp/B091BVB3GF) to make pockets (and cover the ugly "don't fall in" warning labels), then slid labels in.

+![Closet](../assets/img/frontcloset04.jpg){: .mx-auto.d-block :}

+**Clear plastic bins** are the most effective solution for being able to immediately see what we have (and what we're low on).
+Not the most environmentally-friendly option, but I'll never throw these in the garbage, and wasting a bunch of food that was hidden and forgotten about isn't so environmentally-friendly, either.

 ![Closet](../assets/img/frontcloset03.jpg){: .mx-auto.d-block :}

-**About the bins:** I cannot think of a more effective solution for being able to immediately see what we have (and what we're low on) than clear plastic bins.
 Also c'mon, don't you love my labels with the little ICONS?!
 The idea came to me for organizing my (pre-reading) 2-year-old's stuff, but these seem to be easier for me (and random guests) to read, too!

+Here's another angle to show you how we store grocery bags and plastic recycling:

 ![Closet](../assets/img/frontcloset02.jpg){: .mx-auto.d-block :}